 Many businesses run into trouble because they don’t keep enough cash on hand to manage cash flow emergencies.
 Unexpected expenses such as repairs, and new equipment or software needs can add up quickly.
 Sometimes even the best planning can leave you with expenses you weren’t anticipating, which is why it is always a prudent move to keep extra cash on hand–more for cash flow emergencies.

 While it is great to set big goals and build motivation for the team, overestimating revenue can be a dangerous accounting strategy.
 When companies overestimate their revenue, they usually also plan for additional expenses to meet that growth.
 If the spending is not in line with the actual revenue, companies can quickly get into financial problems.
-You can avoid these headaches by erring on the side of caution with future projections, regularly analyzing the financials as compared to the budget.
+You can avoid these headaches by erring on the side of caution with future projections, and regularly analyzing the financials as compared to the budget.

 Tentho Can Help You Prevent Cash Flow Problems